lino-framework/cg/docs/membership.rst

 .. glossary::

-    Community board
+    Community Board

-      A group of natural persons who decide about changes in the community guide.
+      A group of natural persons who decide about changes in the :term:`Community Guide`.
 See `The community board`_.

-The :term:`community board` decides about changes in the community guide, including the rules for computing and applying membership fees.
+The :term:`Community Board` decides about changes in the :term:`Community Guide`, including the rules for computing and applying membership fees.

 The board consists of volunteers who represent the community as a whole.
 There is at least one :term:`site operator` and one :term:`service provider`.